 to launch new instances.

-quota.
-However, if you do not have preemptible CPU quota, you can still use
+However, if your project does not have preemptible quota, you can still use the

-After Compute Engine grants you preemptible CPU quota in a region, all preemptible instances will count against preemptible CPU quota automatically.
-Normal instances will continue to count against regular CPU quota.
+After Compute Engine grants you preemptible quota in a region, all preemptible instances will count against preemptible quota automatically.

-Total Local SSD disk reserved (GB)- This is the total combined size of local SSD disk partitions that can be attached to VMs in a region.
+Local SSD (GB)- This is the total combined size of local SSD disk partitions that can be attached to VMs in a region.
 Local SSD is a fast, ephemeral disk that should be used for scratch, local cache, or processing jobs with high fault tolerance, as the disk is not intended to survive VM instance reboots.
 Local SSD partitions are sold in increments of 375 GB and up to eight local SSD partitions can be attached to a single VM.
+In the

-Total persistent disk reserved (GB)- This is the total size of standard persistent disks that can be created in a region.
-Standard persistent disks have multiple replicas but as described in Optimizing Persistent Disk and Local SSD Performance, standard persistent disk offers lower IOPS and throughput than SSD persistent disks or local SSD.
+Persistent Disk Standard (GB)- This is the total size of standard persistent disks that can be created in a region.
+As described in Optimizing Persistent Disk and Local SSD Performance, standard persistent disk offers lower IOPS and throughput than SSD persistent disks or local SSD.
 It is cost effective as large durable disks for storage, as boot disks, and for serial write processes like logs.
 Standard persistent disks are durable and are available indefinitely to attach to an VM within the same zone.
+In the

-Total SSD disk reserved (GB)- This is the total combined size of SSD persistent disks partitions which can be created in a region.
+Persistent Disk SSD (GB)- This is the total combined size of SSD persistent disks partitions which can be created in a region.
 SSD persistent disks have multiple replicas and, as described in Optimizing Persistent Disk and Local SSD Performance, offers higher IOPS and throughput than standard persistent disks.
 SSD persistent disks are cost effective for durable storage with high I/O requirements.
 SSD persistent disks are available indefinitely to attach to a VM within the same zone.
+In the

 You will need to have enough IP addresses for every VM that needs to be reachable from the public Internet.
 Regional IP quota is for assigning IPv4 addresses to VMs in that region, if desired, and Global IP quota is for assigning IPv4 addresses to global networking resources such as firewalls, HTTP proxies and load balancers.
 There are a few types of IP addresses to consider, depending on your needs.